On the 10th August our Gracemere Men's Shed inc. held the annual General Meeting to elect the new committee for the 2019/2020 year.

 Above is a cat climbing setup to help amuse a couple of cats in a back yard in Rockhampton.
 It is a plan and build as I (Chris Bailey) went along and it seems to be turning out OK so far and we used some indoor/outdoor carpet on the ramps and the top of the two boxes on the bottom.
 After this it was painted brown and we delivered it by the middle of January.
 I took on doing this project between doing other things in the shed.

 On the left are exotic Oil Racks made out of solid Cedar timber, centre is a sled cut out of Craftwood and on the right a a new display case to house a very old knife set that is to be handed down to family members.

-Once again we have enjoyed a great night at the Kabra Hotel for the members and their partners to celebrate a fantastic year of progress at our Gracemere Men's Shed Inc. This year we had 51 attending which is yet another record for our group.
-Top marks to Joe and her staff who set up the venue for us and the meals were excellent.
-They have done this for us over the past few years and we will be back again next year.
+Once again we have enjoyed a great night at the Kabra Hotel for the members and their partners to celebrate a fantastic year of progress at our Gracemere Men's Shed Inc. This year we had 39 attending.
+Top marks to Joe and her staff who set up the venue for us and the meals were excellent again this year.
 A big thanks to the Kabra Hotel who put in a lot of hard work behind the scenes to make the night so successful for us.

 Standing Col Matthews Vice President making the welcome speech for the annual dinner held at the Kabra Hotel on the 14th December.
 Sitting on the right was Graham Luck the Capricornia Representative for the Queensland Mens Shed Association Inc. Graham was very impressed that we thought to invite him to our end of year dinner and he enjoyed the night.
 At the time of the dinner I, Chris Bailey President, was laid up in hospital in Brisbane and missed a great night.
 Thanks to Col and Graham for making the few speeches on my behalf on the night.